 - 4.1.
 Strengthen the role and activities of the Committee on the Peaceful Uses of Outer Space and its subcommittees, supported by the Office for Outer Space Affairs, as a unique platform for international cooperation in the exploration and use of outer space for peaceful purposes. - 4.2.
-Promote the implementation by States parties of the United Nations treaties on outer space, as well as the implementation by Member States of related principles and General Assembly resolutions, and encourage the Committee and its subsidiary bodies, supported by the Office for Outer Space Affairs, to continue to coordinate efforts in that regard and to complement and develop international space law, as appropriate, to respond to emerging issues. - 4.3.
-Strengthen capacity-building and technical assistance, including that provided by the Office for Outer Space Affairs, for Member States in the field of international space law and policy. - 4.4.
-Enhance, within the framework of the Committee, the role of maintaining the United Nations Register of Objects Launched into Outer Space, entrusted to the Office for Outer Space Affairs, by implementing improvements to existing registration practices and information exchange on the basis of existing mandates, including measures taken by the Office to increase transparency and improve the efficiency of the registration mechanism, and ensure the timely and consistent registration of objects. - 4.5.
-Ensure the long-term sustainability of outer space activities and the preservation of the outer space environment for peaceful uses, including through the implementation on a voluntary basis of the guidelines on the long-term sustainability of outer space activities and the sharing of experiences in implementing the guidelines, and address new challenges, risks and threats posed to the long-term sustainability of outer space activities. - 4.6.
-Enhance the safety of outer space operations, [in line with ongoing efforts to ensure]/[as a contribution to] the long-term sustainability of outer space activities. - 4.7.
-Promote international cooperation, within the framework of the Committee, [and exchanges] on regulating commercial and private outer space activities, [based on applicable international law]/[consistent with international law], with a view to enhancing the safety and long-term sustainability of outer space activities while facilitating the development of the space industry. - 4.8.
-Enhance, within the framework of the Committee, the exchange of information on space objects and events, as well as the discussion on [rules and procedures relating to]/[common criteria for] the prediction and prevention of potential collisions. - 4.9.
-Strengthen the coordination and interrelationship between the Committee on the Peaceful Uses of Outer Space and its subcommittees, with the assistance of the Office for Outer Space Affairs.

-- 4.10.
-Encourage strengthened cooperation between the United Nations entities dealing with space, in line with the United Nations system-wide efforts to increase coherency and deliver as one, on interdisciplinary and cross-sectoral space-related matters, in order to promote international cooperation in the peaceful exploration and use of outer space and in the utilization of space science and technology for sustainable development. - 4.11.
-Promote international collaboration on the development of an international framework for space traffic management.
+Promote the implementation by States parties of the United Nations treaties on outer space, as well as the implementation of related principles and General Assembly resolutions, and encourage the Committee and its subsidiary bodies, supported by the Office for Outer Space Affairs, to continue to coordinate efforts in that regard and to complement and develop international law related to outer space, as appropriate, to respond to emerging issues. - 4.3.
+Strengthen capacity-building and technical assistance, including that provided by the Office for Outer Space Affairs, for Member States, in particular in the field of international space law and policy. - 4.4.
+Enhance existing registration practices and information exchange and acknowledge the role of the Office for Outer Space Affairs in maintaining the United

+Nations Register of Objects Launched into Outer Space to increase transparency and improve the efficiency of the registration mechanism and the timeliness and consistency of the registration of objects, including by providing technical assistance to Member States in this regard.

+- 4.5.
+Ensure the long-term sustainability of outer space activities and the preservation of the outer space environment for peaceful uses, including through the implementation on a voluntary basis of the adopted preamble and the guidelines for the long-term sustainability of outer space activities and the sharing of experiences in implementing the guidelines, and address new challenges, risks and threats posed to the long-term sustainability of outer space activities. - 4.6.
+Enhance the safety of outer space operations as a contribution to the long-term sustainability of outer space activities. - 4.7.
+Promote international cooperation and exchange information and best practices, within the framework of the Committee, on the supervision of space activities of non-governmental entities, consistent with international law, with a view to enhancing the safety and long-term sustainability of outer space activities while facilitating the development of the space industry. - 4.8.
+Enhance, within the framework of the Committee, the exchange of information on space objects and events, as well as the discussion on the prediction and prevention of potential collisions. - 4.9.
+Strengthen the coordination and interrelationship between the Committee on the Peaceful Uses of Outer Space and its subcommittees, with the assistance of the Office for Outer Space Affairs as the secretariat. - 4.10.
+Encourage strengthened cooperation between the United Nations entities dealing with space, in line with the United Nations system-wide efforts to increase coherency and deliver as one, on interdisciplinary and cross-sectoral space-related matters, in order to promote international cooperation in the peaceful exploration and use of outer space and in the utilization of space science and technology for sustainable development.